brunopigi/brunopigi.github.io/_posts/2016-05-20-super-long-article.md

 ---
 layout: post
-title: "Some articles are just so long they deserve a really long title to see if things will break well"
+title: "Some articles are so Così lunghi they deserve a really long title to see if things will break well"
 categories: misc
 ---